Fred78290/kubernetes-vmware-autoscaler/README.md

 ## Node labels

-These annotations will be added on node except for rke2
+These labels will be added

 | Label | Description | Value |
 | --- | --- | --- |